 2. By the end, you will have a renewed pizzazz for making status updates.
 And one that contributes to the future success of your organization.

-Why Status Updates are important
+Why Status Updates Are Important

 At AchieveIt, we focus on automating strategy communication to every layer of an organization.
 From status updates to reports to dashboards.

 This means that someone you don’t work with will need to understand how your items are progressing.
-And sometimes your updates will be discussed in a room where you aren’t present.
+And sometimes, colleagues will discuss your updates in a room where you aren’t present.
+So, it’s your status update that represents your work as accurately as possible.

 In the spirit of accuracy and truth, we usually know the actual status of a plan item.
 Be it a project, KPI, task, or other — we know what’s happening.
+The more accurate you are in your status updates, the more well-informed your organization will be.

 You alone have the power to communicate the real status of a plan item.
 And the ability to do so effectively can capture the attention it requires.
-Or if going well, so you and your team can get recognized for your efforts!
+Or if going well, so you and your team can get recognized for your efforts.

 Be encouraged and don’t see the status of an item as the grade of a person.
-Instead, it’s an opportunity to be a valuable alert system and signals that an off-track item needs more resources & attention.
+Instead, it’s an opportunity to be a valuable alert system and signals that an off-track item needs more resources and attention.

 So, if a status is On Track, celebrate your team’s wins.